pimcore/customer-data-framework/doc/30_Personalization/03_Additional_Action_Trigger_Service_Components.md

 ## Trigger `[Targeting] Segment Tracked`
 This trigger fires every time a segment is tracked to the Targeting Store - for example by a Global Targeting Rule or when a document with an [assigned segment](../12_SegmentAssignment.md) is opened by an user.
-There are not further configuration options, it only stores the segment for later use in conditions and actions.
+There are no further configuration options, it only stores the segment for later use in conditions and actions.

 ![Segment Tracked](../img/segment-tracked.jpg)